philzook58/philzook58.github.io/_posts/2020-01-07-fiddling-around-with-validated-ode-integration-sum-of-squares-taylor-models.markdown

-$latex y(t) = \lambda(t) \and \lambda(t) is SOS \Rightarrow \forall t. y(t) >= 0$.
+$ y(t) = \lambda(t) \and \lambda(t) is SOS \Rightarrow \forall t. y(t) >= 0$.
 Sum of squares is a kind of a quantifier elimination method.
 The reverse direction of the above implication is the subject of the positivstullensatz, a theorem of real algebraic geometry.
 At the very least, we can use the SOS constraint as a relaxation of the quantified constraint.